Crowds honor WWII veterans at Normandy D-Day celebrations

 “I remember the good friends that I lost there.
 So it’s a little emotional,” he said, with sadness in his voice.
 “I guess you can say I’m proud of what I did but I didn’t do that much.”

-Asked about the secret to his longevity, “Calvados!” he joked, in reference to Normandy’s local alcohol.
+He was asked about the secret to his longevity.
+“Calvados!” he joked, in reference to Normandy’s local alcohol.

 On D-Day, Allied troops landed on the beaches code-named Omaha, Utah, Juno, Sword and Gold, carried by 7,000 boats.
 On that single day, 4,414 Allied soldiers lost their lives, 2,501 of them Americans.
 More than 5,000 were wounded.